 Assigning Available/Open Shifts

-Available/Open shifts can easily be converted into shifts specifically assigned to a worker or group of workers.
-Simply edit the event by clicking the event in the Scheduling master site calendar or in the site control panel calendar.
-Add or modify the workers you wish to assign the shift to, update any event info (optional) and click "Assign Shift to Selected Workers".
-Click "Update" and the shift will be converted from Available/Open to assigned for those workers.
+Available/open shifts can easily be converted into shifts specifically assigned to a worker or group of workers.
+Simply edit the shift by clicking on it, either from the main Scheduling calendar or from the Workplace-specific calendar.
+Add or modify the workers you wish to assign the shift to, update any shift info (optional) and click "Assign Shift to Selected Workers".
+Click "Update", and the shift will be converted from Available/Open to assigned for those workers.

 Comments